JEFH507/org-chart-goose-orchestrator/Demo/System_Analysis_Report.md

 **If ALL Above Steps Pass and Still See "Transport Closed":**

-Then it may be the secondary Goose CLI stdio bug (rare):
+Then it may be the secondary goose CLI stdio bug (rare):

-**Symptom:** Goose CLI v1.13.1 in Docker containers shows "Transport closed" when calling MCP tools
+**Symptom:** goose CLI v1.13.1 in Docker containers shows "Transport closed" when calling MCP tools
-**Root Cause:** Goose CLI stdio subprocess spawning limitation (Goose bug, not our bug)
+**Root Cause:** goose CLI stdio subprocess spawning limitation (goose bug, not our bug)
-**Impact:** Agent Mesh tools load but fail to execute in containerized Goose CLI
+**Impact:** Agent Mesh tools load but fail to execute in containerized goose CLI

 **Investigation Results:**
 - ✅ Config format correct (YAML valid)